davidgranstrom/nvim-markdown-preview/README.md

 ### Pandoc

-Pandoc should be available in most linux distributions and on macOS via brew and Windows via chocolatey.
+Pandoc should be available in most Linux distributions and on macOS via brew and Windows via chocolatey.

 On [macOS](https://pandoc.org/installing.html#macos) using Homebrew: